Diplav-Kushwaha/JAVA-Basic-Program/README.md

 # JAVA Program
-This repository contains a Java programs designed to help beginners understand the core concepts of Java programming.
-Each program focuses on a specific topic such as variables, data types, control statements, loops, arrays, functions, object-oriented programming, and more.
+This repository contains OOPs programs in JAVA designed to understand the OOPs concepts in detail of Java programming.
+Each program design as a BEGINNER FRIENDLY PROJECT and more.
+Including:

+Methods and Functions
+Classes and Objects
+Inheritance
+Polymorphism
+Encapsulation
+Abstraction
+Interfaces and Abstract Classes
+Constructor Overloading & Method Overloading Real-world examples and use cases